Lab 1 In-Class: Introduction to Java

 - log into Linux and open up an xterm window, emacs,

-on the GNOME panel across the bottom of your window --
+on the panel across the top of your screen for emacs and Firefox).

-- In Netscape go to the home page for this course (you should have
+- In Firefox go to the home page for this course (you should have

 clicking on the link for the in-class part of lab 1.